BoweryJG/old-tom-living-legend/README.md

 ## ✨ Features

 ### 🎭 AI-Powered Conversations
-- **Talk with Old Tom**: Click to hear his deep, wise voice powered by ElevenLabs
+- **Talk with Old Tom**: Click to hear his deep, wise voice powered by Higgs Audio
 - **Interactive Chat**: Full conversation system with contextual responses about the Davidson partnership
 - **Voice Responses**: Every message from Old Tom can be heard with authentic whale vocalizations
 - **Educational Content**: Learn about maritime history through engaging storytelling